DLASTHR: Harold hotel Pub shooting

-Response
+Police Response

 NSW Police Assistant Commissioner Frank Mennilli confessed that getting information from relatives and associates of the gang affiliates is the most vital aspect, stating, "If ever there is to be a message, it is to the family and friends of the people involved in crime.
 If you want to help ... to do the right thing then – it's about telling the police".
-The hesitancy to come forward has thwarted recent police efforts to put a stop to the rising gang-related crime in Fairfield in 2016.
+The hesitancy to come forward has thwarted recent police efforts to put a stop to the rising gang-related crime in Fairfield.
 He described the gang as "a criminal group that have made thousands upon thousands of dollars through their criminal activities" and "have been involved in public place shootings, in murders, and have been a criminal enterprise within the south west of Sydney."
-He concluded, "The New South Wales police force will not rest until we put each and every one of these criminals behind bars and we smashed this particular operation.
+He concluded, "The New South Wales police force will not rest until we put each and every one of these criminals behind bars and smashed this particular operation."